Lumi-supercomputer/lumi-userguide/docs/overview/overview-cp.md

 - [More information about LUMI-D][lumi-d]

-## LUMI-P and F: Parallel Filesystems
+## LUMI-P and F: Parallel file systems

 LUMI has two Lustre parallel file systems consisting of: